 Before you print a QR code on anything you expect to outlast five years, send the provider the disclosure-table questions.
 Their answer is the real “lifetime.”
 The full guide has the rest of the checklist.

 Written in April 2026.
-Every price and review rating carries a [VERIFY] marker because the QR market drifts and Trustpilot blocks bot fetches — verify against live pages before each publication cycle.
+Every price and review rating is re-checked against the live page each publication cycle, because the QR market drifts.
 If you find a claim here that’s gone out of date, email us at hello@heldqr.com.